dwf/rescued-scipy-wiki/BugReport.rst

       Reading symbols for shared libraries . done
       ...

   Then use the "bt" command after the segfault happens to get the backtrace.
-Alternatively, [`http://www.scipy.org/Cookbook/C_Extensions#head-9d3c4f5894aa215af47ea7784a33ab0252d230d8`_ run the code through Valgrind].
+Alternatively, `run the code through Valgrind <http://www.scipy.org/Cookbook/C_Extensions#head-9d3c4f5894aa215af47ea7784a33ab0252d230d8>`_.

 * Set the milestone to the next release.